A STEP BACK IN TIME

 W.A.
 Brown purchased the building and it became "Brown's Market" in 1919.
 It served as a butcher shop in the front and he used the original billiard's hall in the rear as the work space for his fledgling refrigeration business that has become a major employer and success story for over a 100 years.

 114 East Innes existed since the early 1880's as a barber shop.
-It was rebuilt circa 1924 as a two story building housing a barber shop downstairs and a short-stay boarding house upstairs.
+It was rebuilt in the early 1930's as a two story building housing a barber shop downstairs and a short-stay boarding house upstairs.
 The barber shop operated into the 1950's, and it has served as a paint store, podiatrist office, and jewelry store.